Belarus frees 52 political prisoners as US lifts some sanctions on its national airline

 One prisoner released refuses to go to Lithuania

-One of the prisoners released Thursday, veteran opposition activist Mikalai Statkevich, refused to cross into Lithuania and tried to return to Belarus, but was blocked by the border guards, Anatol Lyabedzka, a key activist on Tsikhanouskaya’s team, told AP in a phone interview from a Lithuanian border crossing where the prisoners were handed over.
+One of the prisoners released Thursday, veteran opposition activist Mikalai Statkevich, refused to cross into Lithuania and tried to return to Belarus, but was blocked by the border guards, Anatol Lyabedzka, of Tsikhanouskaya’s team, told AP in a phone interview from a Lithuanian border crossing where the prisoners were handed over.

-Lyabedzka said that Statkevich was standing in the no-man’s land between Lithuania and Belarus.
-“Statkevich is showing courage and strength of character,” the activist said.
-“He decided not to let Lukashenko kick him out of the country and is resisting a forced deportation.”
+“He decided not to let Lukashenko kick him out of the country and is resisting a forced deportation,” Lyabedzka said.

+Maksim Viniarski, another freed dissident, told AP that Statkevich repeatedly demanded to stop the bus taking him, Viniarski and others to Lithuania and let him out.
+As the bus entered the no-man's land between Belarus and Lithuania, “emaciated, yet determined to resist” Statkevich hit an emergency stop button, opened the door and got out.
+“Statkevich said that he won't leave the country and that he didn't need anyone to sell him out,” Viniarski said.

+For a while, Statkevich remained in the no-man’s land, but then Belarusian security operatives took him in the direction of the Belarusian border crossing, Lyabedzka said.

 Statkevich's refusal recalled a similar one by Maria Kolesnikova, a key leader in the mass protests that rocked Belarus in 2020.
 She became a symbol of Belarusian resistance after the authorities tried to deport her in September 2020.
 Driven to the Ukrainian border, she briefly broke away from security forces, tore up her passport, and walked back into Belarus.
 She was convicted a year later on charges including conspiracy to seize power and sentenced to 11 years in prison.